Fremantle Stuff > Bridges

 Fremantle has arguably had five road bridges crossing the Swan River, two of which remain.
 Before the bridges, it was necessary to go by ferry to cross the Swan River from Fremantle, either from Richmond (later East Fremantle) to North Fremantle or at Preston Point.
 The first bridge across the River was not at Fremantle, but at the Perth Causeway, east of the city, in 1843.

-The first, 1866, bridge was built out of timber by convict labour 1863-7.
-It was called the North Fremantle Bridge, and, after the second bridge was constructed, the High Level Bridge.
+The first Fremantle bridge, 1866, was built out of timber by convict labour 1863-7.
+It was called the North Fremantle Bridge, and then, after the second bridge was constructed, the High Level Bridge.

 The second bridge was built 1896-8 just downstream of the first and called the Low Level Bridge.
 It was wider and stronger but much lower.
 It was required by the increased commercial traffic mostly as a result of gold discoveries.
 It was, however, not suitable for the tramway which Councils wished to extend to North Fremantle in 1908. (photo 1907, Battye Library)